Yuhan-Wg/mapred-pagerank/README.md

 4 \t 1
 ...
 ```
 The nodes are presented in integer.
-If you have a file with string nodes, you can index them with [this](src/main/format/ProduceTransitionMatrix.java).
+If you have a file with string nodes, you can index them.( You can try [this](src/main/java/format/ProduceTransitionMatrix.java) class)

 #### MapReduce Tasks Pipeline
 **Driver.class**: The main function to run all tasks.